 15. Invest in a REIT

-REITs, or real estate investment trusts, give average people the chance to invest in commercial real estate.
+- Invest in REITs: REITs stand for real estate investment trusts.
+They’re modeled after mutual funds and allow a large pool of individual investors to fund large scale projects.
 You can invest as little as $500 with a company like Fundrise, and once the project is funded and turning a profit, you start earning your returns.

 How can I make passive income with no money?

 At the beginning of this article, I mentioned that all passive income takes some kind of investment: time, energy, or money.
 A side hustle like blogging is a great way to start earning passive income with no money – seriously, you can start your blog for free.

 I do, however, highly recommend starting a WordPress blog hosted on Bluehost (the platform is set up for bloggers who want to make money), and it’s as little as $2.95/month.